yoshyosh/critstorm/README.md

 =========
 Awwww yea its critiquing time!

-#General guideliens will go here
+#General guidelines will go here